 When Makayla was born, doctors in her Kansas hometown weren’t sure what she had or how to treat it.
 About two weeks after her parents took her home from the hospital, her oxygen level dropped, and she developed pneumonia.

 “We ended up at KU Medical Center,” Angie said.
 “They called Children’s Mercy and transferred Makayla here.”
 At Children’s Mercy, doctors diagnosed her with Treacher Collins syndrome.

-“Makayla’s lower jaw was so small, and her tongue was set so far back that it was blocking her airway,” explained Jeffrey Goldstein, MD, Section Chief, Plastic and Reconstructive Surgery; Director of the Children's Mercy Multidisciplinary Craniofacial Center.
+“Makayla’s lower jaw was so small, and her tongue was set so far back that it was blocking her airway,” explained Jeffrey Goldstein, MD, Division Chief, Plastic and Reconstructive Surgery; Director of the Children's Mercy Multidisciplinary Craniofacial Center.

 To correct the problem, Makayla had her first surgery at only 2 months old.
 Called a mandibular distraction, the goal of the surgery was to increase the size of the lower jaw and elongate it forward.
 Since the tongue sits on the lower jaw, the surgery also moved Makayla's tongue forward so it wouldn't block the airway in the back of her throat.

 Makayla’s mom said she did well after those first surgeries, routinely returning to Children’s Mercy to be monitored by the plastic surgery team.
 But by the time she was about 4 years old, she began having difficulty breathing again, especially when sleeping.